CYSE130GIT/FinalProject-Git-Group-3/README.md

 Christian Jackson: Completed Tasks 2 and 3 for the Python automation assignment.

-Yusif Nasirov: Assited in the creation of the diagrams.
+Yusif Nasirov: Assisted in the creation of the diagrams and final report.

 Masen Nguyen: Completed Analysis Document and assisted in creation of the diagrams.

+Zaid AlShayji: Assisted in the creation of the diagrams and final report.